-He’s even sweeter than this ice cream recipe I’m about to share with you.
+He’s even sweeter than this frozen banana ice cream recipe I’m about to share with you.

 You can imagine their surprise when I offered up ice cream for a snack, both because it meant something more complicated than me handing them a banana (the usual snack of choice) and because it was ice cream!
 At ten in the morning!